Cui Hao

-Cui Hao (崔浩) (died 5 July 450), courtesy name Boyuan (伯淵), was a shangshu of the Xianbei-led Northern Wei dynasty of China.
+Cui Hao (崔浩) (died 5 July 450), courtesy name Boyuan (伯淵), was a Master of Writings (尚书; shangshu) of the Xianbei-led Northern Wei dynasty of China.
 Largely because of Cui's counsel, Emperor Taiwu of Northern Wei was able to unify northern China, ending the Sixteen Kingdoms era and, along with the Liu Song dynasty in southern China, entering the Northern and Southern dynasties era.
 Also because of the influence of Cui, who was a devout Taoist, Emperor Taiwu became a devout Taoist as well.
 However, in 450, over reasons that are not completely clear to this day, Emperor Taiwu had Cui and his cadet branch executed.

 During Emperor Daowu's and Emperor Mingyuan's reigns

 It is not known when Cui Hao was born.
-He was the oldest son of the ethnic Han Cui Hong (崔宏), a high-level official under Emperor Daowu, who carried the title of Marquess of Baima.
+He was the oldest son of the ethnic Han Cui Hong, (Note: In Book of Wei, Cui Hong was referred to by his courtesy name of "Xuanbo" (玄伯) as his name was the same as Emperor Xiaowen of Northern Wei and so violated naming taboo.
+He should not be confused with the compiler of the Spring and Autumn Annals of the Sixteen Kingdoms, who has a similar-sounding name.
+The compiler of Shiliuguo Chunqiu has a biography in vol.67 of Book of Wei, and his courtesy name was Yanluan (彦鸾).) a descendant of Cui Lin and a high-level official under Emperor Daowu, who carried the title of Marquess of Baima.
+His mother was a granddaughter of Lu Chen, son of Lu Zhi.
+Thus, Cui Hao was also a second cousin of Lu Xun, who was another great-grandson of Lu Chen.

 In Cui Hao's youth, he was said to have studied a broad number of books, but was particularly known for his literary abilities, as well as his astrological prophecies.
 The first historical reference to Cui Hao was in 409, when he was a low-level official in Emperor Daowu's administration.
 At that time, Emperor Daowu was often violent and arbitrary in his actions, because of poisoning from pills he received from alchemists, and the imperial officials often found excuses to stay away from him lest they be stricken by his anger.
 However, Cui Hong and Cui Hao were described as having served Emperor Daowu diligently despite this, and they were among the few officials who never received any punishment from him.